nazariyv/aztec-escrow-private/src/static/docs/how-it-works.md

 4. Explain the workflow better so that anyone can understand it easily
 5. shows how many approves needed to release the funds
 6. automatic release after enough approves (the last step is unnecessary)
+7. headerNavigation's grey line is awwwful
+8. move this app to mainnet
+9. add more tokens
+10. add fees to be collected by the escrow smart contract
+11. create react context to share the state of the App
+12. ability to have caption and error at the same time with FormControl components
+13. use baseui's constants for fontsizes, paddings, etc.